 Jena is a very small town located in the state of Louisiana.
 With a population of 3,382 people and two constituent neighborhoods, Jena is the 118th largest community in Louisiana.

 Unlike some towns, Jena isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jena are a mix of both white- and blue-collar jobs.
-Overall, Jena is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Jena who work in healthcare (19.51%), management occupations (12.72%), and sales jobs (10.80%).
+Overall, Jena is a town of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Jena who work in healthcare (16.40%), sales jobs (15.03%), and art, media, and design (6.78%).

-The per capita income in Jena in 2010 was $19,273, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,092 for a family of four.
+The per capita income in Jena in 2010 was $19,075, which is middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $76,300 for a family of four.
 However, Jena contains both very wealthy and poor people as well.

 Jena is a somewhat ethnically-diverse town.
 The people who call Jena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jena residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jena include French, German, Italian, and European.
+Important ancestries of people in Jena include Irish, French, English, German, and Italian.

 The most common language spoken in Jena is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Italian and Spanish.